jess-moss/moss-robot-arms/README.md

    2. Remove any support material from parts.
    3. Reapply the glue stick before starting the next print.

-### Assembling the Parts
+## Assembling the Parts
 Construct the leader and follower arms using the Assembly Video linked below.
-After you assemble the two arms from the video, power the leader arm using the 5V power supply, and the follower arm using the 12V power supply.
+After you assemble the two arms from the video, power the leader and follower arm using the 5V power supplies.
 In addition, plug each arm into your computer using a USB-C cable.

 TODO(jess-moss): Add assembly video.

-### Configure
+## Configure
 While this robot can be programmed in a variety of manners, it is suggested to use with [LeRobot](https://github.com/huggingface/lerobot/blob/main/examples/7_get_started_with_real_robot.md).

 Join the project for support and development on the [discord server](https://discord.gg/ggrqhPTsMe).

+## Footnotes
 <a name="myfootnote1">1</a>: While Loctite is not strictly necessary, it does help to ensure screws do not loosen overtime, and is recommended whenever you have a the M3 screw fastening into the M3 nut.
 You only need a small dot of it. \
 <a name="myfootnote2">2</a>: You can either use a 5.5mm or 7/32" wrench, as they are both compatible with the M3 nuts.
 In a pinch you can also use needle-nose or other pliers but a wrench does help with assembly. \
 <a name="myfootnote3">3</a>: The screws provided with the Bracket Set are actually slightly too long for the motor horn on the idler side.
 You can buy M3 washer (they do not need to be these exact ones) to ensure a tight fit. \